Malcolm Forsyth: Biography

-Forsyth was born in Pietermaritzburg, and educated at Maritzburg College South Africa.
-He studied trombone, conducting, and composition at the University of Cape Town from which he received a Bachelor of Music in 1963.
+Born in Pietermaritzburg, Forsyth attended Maritzburg College, South Africa.
+He studied trombone, conducting, and composition at the University of Cape Town where he received a Bachelor of Music in 1963.
+He played trombone with the Cape Town Symphony Orchestra while studying for a Master of Music degree in 1966 and a doctorate in 1969.

-He played trombone with the Cape Town Symphony Orchestra while studying and receiving his Master of Music in 1966 and Doctorate of Music in 1969.
-In 1968, he emigrated to Canada and joined the Edmonton Symphony Orchestra with which he played bass trombone for 11 years.
-He was a Professor of Music at the University of Alberta for 34 years.
-He was appointed Composer-In-Residence in 1996 and remained so until the time of his retirement in 2002.
+In 1968, he emigrated to Canada to join the Edmonton Symphony Orchestra where he played bass trombone, then principal trombone, for 11 years.
+He was a music professor at the University of Alberta for 34 years, including as composer-In-residence from 1996 until his retirement in 2002.
+His students included composers Allan Gilliland, Allan Gordon Bell, Jeff McCune, and Allan Bevan.

-In 1970, he wrote Sketches from Natal for the Canadian Broadcasting Corporation.
-Some of his other works include Concerto for Piano and Orchestra (1979), Sagittarius (1975), Quinquefid (1976), African Ode (Symphony No. 3) (1981), and Atayoskewin (Suite for Orchestra) (1984), which won the Juno Award for Classical Composition of the Year in 1987.
+In 1970, Forsyth wrote Sketches from Natal for the CBC.
+Some of his other works include Concerto for Piano and Orchestra (1979), Sagittarius (1975), Quinquefid (1976), African Ode (Symphony no. 3) (1981), and Atayoskewin (Suite for Orchestra) (1984), which received the Juno Award for classical composition in 1987.
+He also received Junos in 1995 and 1998.

-Death

-Forsyth died on July 5, 2011, aged 74, from pancreatic cancer.

-Honours

-In 1989, he was named Canadian Composer of the Year.

-In 2003, he was made a Member of the Order of Canada.
+In 1988, the Canadian Music Council named him Composer of the Year and, in 2003, he received the Order of Canada and the Queen's Golden Jubilee Medal.

+The Forsyth portrait in the Canadian Composers Portraits series was released in 2002.

+Forsyth died in Edmonton on July 5, 2011.